 This unit introduces students to the fundamental moral principles, ethical issues in health care and how these are reflected in legislation.
 In parallel the unit focuses on the existing legislative framework for healthcare and emerging policies in this area.
 The unit explores the underlying principles and nature of moral responsibility (ethics), analyse and review notions of autonomy, duty, justice, truth, rights and equality and last but not least, it seeks to effectively manage the relationship between the personal and professional judgments.

-Unit 7: Health and Safety in Care (2 credits)
+Module 7: Health and Safety in Care (2 ECTS)

 Health and safety are a vital priority in all health and social care practice and this unit gives students an understanding of key principles that underpin work in the sector.
 On completing this unit, students will understand how to minimise risks to all individuals in healthcare settings, be they service users, their friends and family, or employees in the setting.
 At the end of the unit, students should be able to foresee potential hazards and know how to make appropriate responses to minimise risks, in the context of relevant legal and local policy requirements.